FinnArundel/boscode-doc/doc/computingclub/computingclub-tasks.md

 ### 02 Variables vary

+Declaring variables and assigning values

+Letting the computer know about information you’d like to store requires two steps:

+1. you need to set a name you can use to refer to your data in the program, like score or playerName or taxRate, and

+2. you need to link the name with the value you want to store.
+Something like set score equal to 100 or make ‘George’ the playerName or let the tax rate be 12%.

 JavaScript syntax is the set of rules, how JavaScript programs are constructed.
 Read information at http://www.w3schools.com/js/js_syntax.asp